Tuesday, March 31, 2026

 3:30 PM - 4:00 PM

-Join a series of speakers as they pitch rapid 5-7 minute ideas on supporting Canada’s transition to a sustainable workforce.
+Join a series of speakers as they pitch ideas on supporting Canada’s transition to a sustainable workforce.
 This fast-paced session highlights cutting-edge concepts and innovative approaches, sparking actionable ideas that participants can take back to their own organizations.

 Shauna Sylvester Natalia Cooper